CSCI-GA-2820-FA25-003/customers/README.md

 ## Overview

-This project is a **Flask-based RESTful API** for managing customer data in an e-commerce application.
+This project is a **Flask-based RESTful API with an Admin UI** for managing customer data in an e-commerce application.
-It allows clients to **create, read, update, delete (CRUD) and list** customer records and supports filtering by first name, last name, and address.
+It allows clients to **create, read, update, delete (CRUD) and list** customer records via a REST API or a simple web interface.
+It supports filtering by first name, last name, and address.

 ## Getting Started